openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A *conditional-and* expression is always of type *boolean*.

-Each operand of the *conditional-and* operator must be of type *boolean*, or *Boolean*; a compile-time error occurs otherwise.
+Each operand of the *conditional-and* operator must be of type *boolean*, or *Boolean*.
+Otherwise,  a compile-time error occurs.

 The left-hand operand expression is first evaluated at runtime.
 If the result is of the *Boolean* type, then the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed as follows:

--  If the resultant value is ``false``, then the value of the *conditional-and* expression is ``false``, and the evaluation of the right-hand operand expression is omitted.
+-  If the resultant value is ``false``, then the value of the *conditional-and* expression is ``false``; the evaluation of the right-hand operand expression is omitted.

 -  If the value of the left-hand operand is ``true``, then the right-hand expression is evaluated.
-If the result of the evaluation is of type *Boolean*, then it is subjected to the unboxing conversion (see :ref:`Primitive Types Conversions`).
+If the result of the evaluation is of type *Boolean*, then the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed.
 The resultant value is the value of the *conditional-and* expression.

 .. index::